-- Antibiotic treatment: in patients being ruled out for or who have confirmed COVID-19, who are receiving care from a facility that is not prescribing azithromycin systematically for COVID-19, clinicians should consider azithromycin as the drug of choice when they cannot exclude community acquired pneumonia.
+• Antibiotic treatment: in patients being ruled out for or who have confirmed COVID-19, who are receiving care from a facility that is not prescribing azithromycin systematically for COVID-19, clinicians should consider azithromycin as the drug of choice when they cannot exclude community acquired pneumonia.
 Clinicians should assess the need for azithromycin with concomitant ceftriaxone based on the severity of presentation.
 For hospitalized patients, the combination of ceftriaxone and azithromycin is preferable.
-Antibiotic treatment should be adapted to local epidemiology and prevalence of bacterial resistance. - Other supportive treatment: in hospitalized/bedridden patients with no specific contraindications or risk factors for bleeding, low molecular weight heparin (i.e. enoxaparin) is indicated, at a dosage of 4000-6000 UI once/day according to body weight.
-The use of low molecular weight heparin at therapeutic anticoagulation posology has been contemplated for the treatment of critically-ill patients with high levels of D-dimer, increased inflammatory markers, and/or multiorgan failure.
+Antibiotic treatment should be adapted to local epidemiology and prevalence of bacterial resistance.

+Other supportive treatment: in hospitalized/bedridden patients with no specific contraindications or risk factors for bleeding, low molecular weight heparin (i.e. enoxaparin) is indicated, at a prophylactic dosage (i.e., 4000-6000 UI once/day according to body weight).
+The use of low molecular weight heparin at therapeutic anticoagulation posology has been contemplated for the treatment of selected COVID-19 patients, including critically-ill patients with high levels of D-dimer, increased inflammatory markers, and/or multiorgan failure.
+Observational evidence supports the use of low molecular weight heparin in COVID-19 patients, but not the benefit of administering it at therapeutic posology.39